NSERC CREATE Program

 Application Process

-The CREATE program follows a single application cycle each year comprising three stages from January/February to September each year.
-Awards are valued at up to $1.65M over six years, 80% of which must go to trainee stipends.
+The CREATE program follows a single annual application cycle, comprising three stages from January/February to September each year.
+Awards are valued at up to $1.65M over six years, at least 70% of which must go to trainee stipends.

 There is a limit on researchers' participation in multiple active CREATE initiatives.
 An individual researcher may participate in a maximum of two CREATE initiatives as either an applicant or co-applicant.
 Additionally, researchers may be the applicant for one CREATE initiative per year.